December 8, 2025

 Sound familiar?

 If you're a psychiatric mental health nurse practitioner student in Florida struggling to secure your clinical rotations, you're not imagining how hard this is.
 The Sunshine State might be known for its beaches and theme parks, but behind the scenes, Florida is facing a serious mental health crisis.
 With a projected 20% drop in psychiatrists by 2030 and demand for mental health services climbing by 3% annually, the need for qualified PMHNPs has never been greater.
+These future psychiatric providers are essential to delivering exceptional mental health care to communities across the state, yet the path to becoming one is filled with obstacles.

 Why Florida students face unique challenges:

-• Preceptor burnout and reluctance to take on students
+• Preceptor burnout and reluctance to take on students after negative past experiences.

 Understanding Psychiatric Mental Health Clinical Requirements in Florida